-Late last August I got it into my head that I wanted — nay, needed — a bag made of cookies.
+Late last August I got it into my head that I wanted — nay, needed — a bag made of cookies, and now that dream of a cookie bag is nearing fruition as I work on bag-to-be made of crochet cookies.

 At the time crochet season was in full swing, and I was in the throes of my annual state fair project.
 Cookies littered almost every horizontal surface of my home, and stray cookies could be found in my purse and scattered about my car from hurried trips to here and there.